alexandrerf3/LaikaLLM-Reproduction/mkdocs/docs/index.md

 The whole pipeline can then be executed by simply invoking `python laikaLLM.py -c config.yml`!

-If you want to have a full view on how experiments are visualized in WandB and more, head up to [sample_experiments!](sample_experiments)

 ## Motivation

 The adoption of LLM in the recommender system domain is a *new* research area, thus it's **difficult** to